ecomclub/ecomplus-store-template/README.md

 ```

 # Guide
+HTML attributes will be named with the prefix `ecom-`, and
-All mustache tags must be named with prefix `Ecom`
+mustache tags with the prefix (object) `Ecom.`.